-Nuha Khaleel is a Professional Program student of ICCA Dubai and is also the daughter of Mr T.K Khaleel the owner of Bakemart Gourmet Group, Dubai.
+Nuha Khaleel is a Professional Program student of ICCA Dubai and is also the daughter of Mr T.K Khaleel the founder and owner of Bakemart Gourmet Group, Dubai.
 As she is soon to be graduated as a young chef, we sat down with her to discuss her experience in the culinary world so far and also to peek into her future career plans to inspire the fellow youngsters of her age.

 Q. If I may ask who NuhaKhaleel is, what would you say?